Hingol National Park: Hinglaj Mata mandir

-Hinglaj Mata mandir, or Nani Mandir, is one of the most important Hindu shrines in Pakistan and the site of a pilgrimage that brings over 250,000 people to its location at the center Hingol National Park every spring.
+Hinglaj Mata mandir, or Nani Mandir, is a major Hindu shrine in Pakistan and is a site of a pilgrimage bringing over 250,000 pilgrims to its location at the center of Hingol National Park every spring.

 The Kali Mata temple in a cave in the Hanglaj Valley is said to be 200,000 years old.
 The annual festival is attended by 20,000 to 30,000 people and is organized by a committee of leading Hindus from Sindh and Balochistan.
-There are only four passenger compartments, so most pilgrims stay in tents, while many have to stay under trees or in the hot sun.
-Apart from accommodation, the most difficult for the pilgrims who come here is to climb the Chandra Gup Mt.
-Muslim tourists are allowed to enter the temple only after undergoing a rigorous identification process.
+There are only four passenger compartments, so most pilgrims stay in tents, while many have to stay under trees or exposed to the sun.
+Apart from accommodation, the most difficult task for the pilgrims who come here is to climb the Chandra Gup Mt.

 Makran beaches

 The beach adjacent to Kand Malir on the last corner of Hangul National Park, also known as 'Virgin Beach', was added to the list of Asia's 50 Most Beautiful Beaches in 2018.
-The deserts, high mountains and volcanoes along this golden coast add to the tourist attraction, but unlike other beaches in Pakistan, much of the tourist activity has not yet begun here.
-Traveling along the Makran Coastal Highway, one can easily reach Sapat Beach in Boji Koh, another enchanting beach in Balochistan.
-The Hangul National Park Management Team consists of more than 20 members, including the Wildlife Pakistan, the Provincial Department of Livestock, Environment and Tourism.
-But with the Balochistan provincial government managing the park, many areas still need reform.
+The deserts, high mountains and volcanoes along the coast add to the tourist attraction, but unlike other beaches in Pakistan, much of the tourist activity has not yet begun here.
+Traveling along the Makran Coastal Highway, one can easily reach Sapat Beach in Boji Koh, another beach in Balochistan.
+The Hangul National Park Team consists of more than 20 members, including the Wildlife Pakistan, the Provincial Department of Livestock, Environment and Tourism.
+But with the Government of Balochistan managing the park, many areas still require reforms.
+The Kand Malir beach, also known as the "Golden Beach", is considered one of the most beautiful beaches of Pakistan due to its clear water.